 It is generally assumed that both the website owner and the user own the data.
 Thus Data Ownership becomes a complex issue which poses dilemmas regarding the control and accuracy of the data for organisations as well as legislators.

-Data storage: There are two kinds of data collected by the storage company - structured and unstructured.
-While the structured data, being easier to collect and mounting for 25% of the total data is procured from websites, blogs and property management software utilized in hotels, unstructured data is more complicated.
+Data storage: There are two kinds of data collected by the storage company - structured and unstructured, for example, different types of data stored in SQL and NoSQL databases.
+While the structured data, being easier to collect and mounting for 25% of the total data is procured from websites, blogs, and property management software utilized in hotels, unstructured data is more complicated.

-It includes the data obtained from social media sites like Facebook and Twitter, user-generated content forums like Yelp and Trip Adviser, emails, photos, videos and any other content affecting the online reputation and goodwill of the company.
-Combining and analysing this data becomes another challenge faced by tourism companies.
+It includes the data obtained from social media sites like Facebook and Twitter, user-generated content forums like Yelp and Trip Adviser, emails, photos, videos, and any other content affecting the online reputation and goodwill of the company.
+Combining and analyzing this data becomes another challenge faced by tourism companies.